 Managing Your Child's Asthma at School

-If your child has been diagnosed with asthma, you know the difficulty of managing your child’s asthma symptoms at school.
 Many children with asthma have symptoms at school.
-That’s why it's important to get the school involved in managing your child’s asthma, so a responsible adult at the school knows when and how to administer asthma inhalers or other asthma treatment.
+That’s why it's important to get the school involved in managing your child’s asthma; your child needs a responsible adult at the school who knows when and how to administer asthma inhalers or other asthma treatment.
 Even if your child has mild asthma, working with the classroom teacher and other school officials is vital for managing your child’s condition and treating mild symptoms early on before they worsen.

 With the prevalence of asthma increasing rapidly among children in the U.S., most schools have many students with asthma.
 Many classroom teachers -- and certainly the school nurses -- are very familiar with helping children with asthma.
 Still, it is important to take steps to ensure that your child gets adequate attention at school and that all the key people are familiar with what is needed in managing your child’s asthma and preventing asthma symptoms at school.